jinghuazhao/software-notes/README.md

 5. [Statistical learning](SL.md)
 6. [Artificial intelligence](AI.md)

-While there are many possibilities (e.g., Linux archive, Anaconda and Linuxbrew) to get the pre-built executables up-running, the bonus to start from the scratch is that we can always download the latest release, make minor changes, and check with the documentation example(s).
-Of course, by doing so the list of software is also enriched.
+While there are many possibilities (e.g., Linux archive, Anaconda and Linuxbrew) to get the pre-built executables up-running, the bonus to start from the scratch is that we can always download the latest release, make minor changes, and test the documentation example(s).
+Of course, by doing so the list of software is also enriched naturally and hopefully feedback to those sources.

-It can be seen that software is also evolved.